 There is a ton of content on the topic of using natural soap as a shampoo.
-Here we'll do our best to give you straightforward information & tips to make your transition to our natural Hair & Body Bars as painless as possible.
+We've done our best below to give you straightforward information & tips to make your transition to our HYPERLOCAL Hair & Body Bar as painless as possible.
 But since everyone's hair (and water!) is different, you may need to do some experimenting.
 We hope you'll stick with it; if you can make the transition, you're significantly reducing your exposure to the synthetic ingredients found in many bottled shampoos, and you're reducing your plastic use.
 It's a win-win!

 What to Expect